dotnet/runtime/docs/design/security/System.Collections.Generic.Dictionary.md

 >
 > Only `Dictionary<...>` and `HashSet<...>` are in scope for this security design document.
 Even though the list above shows that other keyed collection types have built-in protections against hash flooding attacks, no other part of this document should be assumed to apply to types other than `Dictionary<...>` or `HashSet<...>`.

+These protections were initially offered as part of [CVE-2011-3414](https://learn.microsoft.com/security-updates/SecurityBulletins/2011/ms11-100), and they remain in effect regardless of whether global string hash code randomization is enabled (as in .NET Core 1.0+) or disabled (the default for .NET Framework).

+To improve performance, `Dictionary<string, ...>` and `HashSet<string>` instances in .NET Framework and .NET will optimize for non-malicious input and will utilize a non-randomizing hash code calculation routine where possible.
+To avoid an unbounded $O(n^2)$ work factor, the dictionary internally keeps track of the number of collisions it has observed for any given hash bucket.
+Once that count reaches a critical threshold (currently 100), the dictionary instance will rehash _all_ existing keys with a collision-resistant hash code routine using a randomly generated seed unique to the dictionary instance.

+The per-instance seed is a defense-in-depth mitigation against any side channel which may inadvertently disclose a global / shared seed.
+There remains a possibility that the dictionary instance itself might have a side channel which discloses the per-instance seed; however, this is unlikely to be a problem in practice since most dictionary instances have an anticipated lifetime of no more than a single web request.

+> **Note**
+>
+> This per-instance seed randomization only applies when the dictionary is constructed with a null _comparer_, `EqualityComparer<string>.Default`, `StringComparer.Ordinal`, or `StringComparer.OrdinalIgnoreCase`.
+Other inbox `StringComparer` instances will still enjoy hash code randomization when used within a dictionary instance, but the implementation may resort to a global seed instead of a per-instance seed.
+This may be a future opportunity for improvement, but it should not present a significant risk to real-world applications since such comparers are used relatively infrequently.

+It might be beneficial for other inbox types like `long` and `Guid` - or even for user-defined types - to participate in this hash code randomization once the necessary collision threshold has been reached.
+Exposing such functionality may have simplified the response to [CVE-2024-43483](https://github.com/dotnet/announcements/issues/327), [CVE-2014-4072](https://learn.microsoft.com/security-updates/securitybulletins/2014/ms14-053), and [GHSA-7q36-4xx7-xcxf](https://github.com/advisories/GHSA-7q36-4xx7-xcxf), among others.
+See the "Future improvements and considerations" section of [the `System.HashCode` security design doc](System.HashCode.md) for more information.

 ### Appendix C - Demonstration of a hash flood attack

 Hash flooding is often thought of in terms of pigeonholing.
 For example, there are an infinite number of strings but only $2^{32}$ 32-bit integers, so clearly some strings must produce the same hash value.
 This is trivially seen in a .NET Framework 4.8 application.